 Dental health and well-being are something that is often overlooked by owners who are fairly new to pet parenting.
 Nevertheless, pet oral health is something that should be a priority.
 Your pet is just as reliant on her teeth as you are on yours, and as her human, it is your responsibility to do everything that you can to ensure that her teeth and mouth are as healthy as possible.

 Most of us know the agony of a toothache.
 Preventing dental discomfort is just one reason for supporting your pet’s oral health, but there are several more.

 One of the biggest threats to the health of her teeth is periodontal disease.
 Just like the human version of the condition, periodontal disease is an inflammatory oral problem that occurs when plaque that has accumulated alongside the gums begins to irritate and eventually infect them.
 When this happens, the health and viability of the gums and jaw bone are affected, and along with pain and other unpleasant symptoms, tooth loss can occur.
-Unfortunately, around a third of dogs and cats will develop periodontal disease in their lifetime.
+Unfortunately, around a third of cats and dogs will develop periodontal disease in their lifetime.

 Unfortunately, the effects of periodontal disease don’t stop there either.
 The condition has also been shown to contribute to the development of other, serious health problems including pet diabetes, cardiovascular disease, and even cancer.

 Cavities in cats and dogs are extremely rare thanks to their low-carbohydrate diet.
 This is because it is the interaction between carbohydrates and the bacteria in your mouth that causes decay.
 Nevertheless, plaque and tartar can still affect your pet.